lsylove/ShaDai/README.md

 Upper part is related to drawing shapes.
 You can use controls to choose the shape.
 The shape is added as you press the control button.
-You can ‘pick’ the shape on the screen by clicking on it.
+You can pick the shape on the screen by clicking on it.
 Picked shape has resizing controls (white circles) on it.
 You can press “color” button to change the color of currently picked shape and all shapes you draw after.
 You can press “delete” button to remove currently picked shape.
 You can drag the picked shape to move it around and to resize it.